 Medium: the method by which the engagement or consultation will be done.

 As project details develop, this SEP and implementation plan shall be updated by the PMU Project Manager to reflect the current project status and timeframes.
 In practice, the PMU will notify stakeholders, the Falekaupule and Kaupule, and the Funafuti communities at least 7 days prior to community consultations.
-Updates of project activities will be presented at this time as outlined in the Table A3.2.:
+Updates of project activities will be presented at this time as outlined in the Table A3.2.

 Table A3.2: Funafuti stakeholder engagement and consultation implementation plan